 People lose sight of why people are kneeling.
 They’re focused so much on the fact they are kneeling as opposed to what they are kneeling for.
 (Derek Jeter)

-Adam Silver cannot say the words police brutality.
-He refuses to own it as a disease.
-He puts it under the column of “social issues” or “players passion” or “community concerns.”
-Silver’s statements on the subject marshal back to players “giving back to the community”, a benign way to duck out of the plea: Stop Killing Us.
+In the past, Adam Silver could not say the words police brutality.
+He refused to own it as a disease.
+He put it under the column of “social issues” or “players passion” or “community concerns.”
+Silver’s statements on the subject marshaled back to players “giving back to the community”, a benign way to duck out of the plea: Stop Killing Us.
 Just as the flag is not what the protest is about, player altruism is a cover for those who can’t nor won’t admit black people are dying in police confrontations.
-Adam Silver is complicit.
-On the one hand, he can push a racist Donald Sterling into obscurity and invisibility because of its financial benefits, while at the same time, he protects his privilege.
+Adam Silver was complicit.
+On the one hand, he can push a racist Donald Sterling into obscurity and invisibility because of its financial benefits, while at the same time, he protected his privilege.
 This while living in New York City, a hostile breeding ground for men of color.

 Ramarley Graham (shot in the back unarmed).
 Sean Bell (shot and killed at his own bachelor party).
 Timothy Stansbury (killed, mistaken identity).
 Ousmane Zongo (killed, mistaken identity).
 Amadou Diallo (shot 41 times, unarmed).
 Abner Louima (sodomized in custody).
 Nathaniel Levi Gaines (shot in the back unarmed).
 Eric Garner (choked to death while screaming, I can’ t breathe).

 A runaway slave was slain in 1814.
-He willingly died on behalf of the system that oppressed him into bondage and seemingly had no moral conflict in doing so.
-But humanity required Willie Williams to flee and run into the arms of the U.S. Army in the autumnal passage of 1814.
+He willingly died on behalf of the system that oppressed him into bondage and seemingly he had no moral conflict in doing so.
+Desperation required Willie Williams to flee and run into the arms of the U.S. Army in the autumnal passage of 1814.
 Williams fought in the Battle of Ft.
-McHenry, a brief but substantial 25 hour fight against the British; the British wanted access to the Baltimore Harbor on a September humid day.
+McHenry, a brief but substantial 25-hour fight against the British; the British wanted access to the Baltimore Harbor on a September humid day.

-The calculus was more specific than Williams patriotism.
+The calculus was more specific than Williams’s patriotism.
 He was a slave who wasn’t free fighting for a flag that sanctioned his degradation and murder.
-Yet, Willie Williams traded a life of bondage and humiliation and torture for a life of bravery, heroism and noble death.
+Yet, Willie Williams traded a life of bondage and humiliation and torture for a life of bravery, heroism, and noble death.
 He was a part of the 38th U.S. Infantry, paid $8 a month, and a bonus of $50.00.

 In a boat, not far from Baltimore’s Harbor, Francis Scott Key was spellbound and romantic.
 He had no idea a former slave had died in the battle he had witnessed in front of his bleary eyes.
 Even if he had known, he wouldn’t have cared.
 Scott Key believed in slavery, in African inferiority and bondage.
 He was a crusader against the abolitionist movement.
 But at that moment not slavery nor Willie Williams was on his mind.
 Scott Key began composing a poem to excise his emotions.
 Defence of Fort M’Henry was the title of his notes.
 When it was set to music, it was called To Ancreon In Heaven.
 And then…